codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 Maximum amount of minutes to wait for the freshly uploaded build to be processed by Apple and retry submitting the build for beta review.
 If the processing is not finished within the specified timeframe, further submission will be terminated.
 Waiting will be skipped if the value is set to 0, further actions might fail if the build is not processed yet.
 If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_MAX_BUILD_PROCESSING_WAIT`.
 [Default: 20]
+##### `--altool-retries=ALTOOL_RETRIES_COUNT`

+Define how many times should the package validation or upload action be attempted in case it failed due to a known `altool` issue (authentication failure or request timeout).
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_ALTOOL_RETRIES`.
+[Default: 10]
+##### `--altool-retry-wait=ALTOOL_RETRY_WAIT`

+For how long (in seconds) should the tool wait between the retries of package validation or upload action retries in case they failed due to a known `altool` issues (authentication failure or request timeout).
+See also --altool-retries for more configuration options.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_ALTOOL_RETRY_WAIT`.
+[Default: 0.5]
-##### `--verbose-altool-logging`
+##### `--altool-verbose-logging`

 Show verbose log output when launching Application Loader tool.
 That is add `--verbose` flag to `altool` invocations when either validating the package, or while uploading the pakcage to App Store Connect.
-If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_VERBOSE_ALTOOL_LOGGING`.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_ALTOOL_VERBOSE_LOGGING`.
 ### Optional arguments for command `app-store-connect`

 ##### `--log-api-calls`